joomla-projects/gsoc19_webservices/manual/en-US/gsoc-2017/introduction.md

 page [here](gsoc-2017/GSoC-2017-submission.md).

 #### Testing a sample Request
 Install the `lib_api` branch in this repo.
+Install Joomla as normal.
+You then need to discover install the 'Webservices - Content' plugin (and publish it).

-You can curl the list of articles with the following:
+You can curl a list of articles with the following:

+GET /api/index.php/article

+you can also get a single article with:

-GET /api/article
+GET /api/index.php/article/{article_id}

-TODO: Write up some more information on this
+You may also POST, DELETE and PUT to the article ID endpoint, however these should end up with permission failures (see below).

 ### What is left to do
 #### Authentication